msadoon/rainbow_market_bot/README.md

 # To Do

-- scale emoji's by percentage gain/loss
+- scale emoji's by percentage gain/loss ✅
+- add > 10% caption text.
 - use ^GSPC as the ticker symbol instead of SPY to offset inaccuracy of dividend payoffs

 # Files